 Icicle Creek, an Upper Columbia Regional Technical Team (RTT) Priority 2 watershed, is the largest tributary of the Wenatchee River subbasin, contributing 20% of late season flows (Andonaegui 2001).
-Stream conditions, floodplain connectivity and riparian habitat below the wilderness boundary, have been impacted by road construction, ecampgrounds, timber harvest, private development, fish passage impediments and water withdrawals by irrigation districts, the city of Leavenworth, the Leavenworth National Fish Hatchery (Leavenworth NFH) and private parties.
+Stream conditions, floodplain connectivity and riparian habitat below the wilderness boundary, have been impacted by road construction, campgrounds, timber harvest, private development, fish passage impediments and water withdrawals by irrigation districts, the city of Leavenworth, the Leavenworth National Fish Hatchery (Leavenworth NFH) and private parties.
 (Andonaegui, 2001; Berg and Lowman, 2001).

-The RTT has-identified assessment of passage at the Icicle Creek boulder field (RM 5.6) as a priority action (RTT Biological Strategy Priorities-2013), as well as reconfiguring the diversions of the Icicle Peshastin Irrigation District and the city of Leavenworth.
-National Oceanic and Atmospheric Administration (NOAA) NOAA Fisheries-cites "Evaluate fish passage at the boulder field in Icicle Creek", as a priority Research and Monitoring Action in the Upper Columbia Spring Chinook and Steelhead Recovery Plan (2007).
-There are more than 26-23 main-stem miles of potential fish habitat available above the boulder field, plusin addition to Eightmile, Jack and French Creeks.
+The RTT identified assessment of passage at the Icicle Creek boulder field (RM 5.6) as a priority action (RTT Biological Strategy Priorities - 2013), as well as reconfiguring the diversions of the Icicle Peshastin Irrigation District and the city of Leavenworth.
+National Oceanic and Atmospheric Administration (NOAA) cites "Evaluate fish passage at the boulder field in Icicle Creek", as a priority Research and Monitoring Action in the Upper Columbia Spring Chinook and Steelhead Recovery Plan (2007).
+There are more than 23 main-stem miles of potential fish habitat available above the boulder field, in addition to Eightmile, Jack and French Creeks.
 Ecosystem Diagnosis and Treatment (EDT) and Interior Columbia Technical Review Team (ICTRT)RT intrinsic potential models predict very large increases in capacity for steelhead with access to the upper Icicle.

-Based on this prioritization, Trout Unlimited-Washington Water Project (TUTU-WWP) secured funding and completed to purse a fish passagen assessment of fish passage from at the Boulder-boulder Field field to and the irrigation diversion dam, which identified assessed would identify investigation of the extent of anthropogenic influence from road/-and-canal construction.
-The assessment also and and -developed included identification of several passage alternatives with conceptual designs.
-Migratory adult steel head and bull trout were identified as the target species for this study by regional fisheries experts with WA Department of Fish and Wildlife (WDFW) and US Fish and Wildlife Service (USFWS), at flow targets of 200-1000 cfs.
+Based on this prioritization, Trout Unlimited-Washington Water Project (TU-WWP) secured funding and completed a fish passage assessment from the boulder field to the irrigation diversion dam, which assessed the extent of anthropogenic influence from road/canal constructionand and developed several passage alternatives with conceptual designs.
+Migratory adult steelhead and bull trout were identified as the target species for this study by regional fisheries experts with WA Department of Fish and Wildlife (WDFW) and US Fish and Wildlife Service (USFWS), at flow targets of 200-1000 cfs.
 See chart below: